Tornadoes of 2023: January 24–25 (United States)

 EF3 damage to metal-truss electrical-transmission towers in Deer Park, Texas.

+A small but significant tornado outbreak impacted the southern United States throughout the day, primarily from Southeast Texas to southern Louisiana.
 The Storm Prediction Center issued an enhanced risk for much of the Gulf Coast region on January 24, including a 10% risk area for tornadoes.
-A small but significant tornado outbreak impacted the southern United States throughout the day, primarily from Southeast Texas to southern Louisiana.
 Multiple strong tornadoes were confirmed which included a large and destructive low-end EF3 tornado that moved through the southeastern sections of the Houston metropolitan area, impacting the suburbs of Pasadena and Deer Park.
 This prompted the issuance of a tornado emergency, the first ever issued by the National Weather Service forecast office in Houston.
 The intense, rain-wrapped tornado inflicted major structural damage to many homes, apartment buildings, churches and businesses, and downed many trees and power lines.
 Cars were thrown and mangled, a metal building was destroyed, a senior center sustained major damage, and metal-truss electrical-transmission towers were blown to the ground.
 There were no fatalities as a result of the EF3 Houston metro tornado, although a few minor injuries were reported.
 The tornado caused $6.6 million in damage.
 The storm also produced two EF0 tornadoes which caused minor damage in the Houston suburbs of Sienna and Pearland before spawning the EF3 tornado.
 Elsewhere, a brief EF2 tornado unroofed a house and destroyed a barn near Nome.
 Three people were injured by another EF2 tornado that touched down near Orangefield before striking the outskirts of Orange, causing major damage to mobile homes, houses, and outbuildings before crossing into Louisiana and inflicting additional severe damage to a number of structures north of Vinton.
 Several metal buildings were also damaged, and many large trees were snapped or uprooted by this tornado.
 In Louisiana, another EF2 tornado struck the small community of Gaytine, where houses had their roofs torn off, a mobile home was destroyed, a metal building was heavily damaged, and a fifth-wheel RV trailer was flipped.
 In Ventress, three people were injured by an EF1 tornado that destroyed a few mobile homes.
 Three weak tornadoes touched down in Florida on January 25 before the outbreak ended, and a total of 15 tornadoes were confirmed.
 The storms also produced flash flooding, and a one-day rainfall record of 4.05 in was set in Houston.
 Flash flooding temporarily closed SH 99.